kholmgre/VRIOT/playground/tictactoe/readme.md

 npm run runTicServerTests
 ```

-The first task builds the test using webpack.
+The first task builds the test using Webpack.
 The entry point is located in playground/tictactoe/src/server/tests/.
-Webpack emits the .js file to
+Webpack emits the resulting .js file to
 playground/tictactoe/test/.

 The second task launches mocha, which will watch servertests.js for changes and run the tests.